 In Denmark, people bicycle at all times of a day and in all types of weather.
 As an important part of the Danish culture, bicycling is the symbol of pleasure, freedom, sustainability and “hygge”.

 In Copenhagen, half of all trips to workplaces and educational institutions are done by bike.
 As a part of the plan of becoming both carbon neutral by 2025 and being the world’s best cycling city, Copenhagen is encouraging more and more people to join the group of cyclists.

-At World Bicycle Day today, we select five Danish solutions for bicycle loving cities:
+We select five Danish solutions for bicycle loving cities: